abbottqwq/finalproject/README.md

     ````
   - fail
     ```json
-    {"success": "0", "Error": "AppName error", "AppName": name} // if the appname is incorrect. try to use colse spark to fix
+    {"success": "0", "Error": "AppName error", "AppName": "AppName of the spark session now running"}
     ````
+    if the appname is incorrect. try to use colse spark to fix
     ```json
     {"success": "0", "Error": "connection fail"}
     ```